 AirCare Critical Care Transport Services

-- AirCare 1, an EC-135 helicopter, is based at Davidson County Airport near Lexington.
+- AirCare 1, a twin-engine Airbus H135 helicopter, is based at the Davidson County Airport in Davidson County.

-- AirCare 2, an EC-130 helicopter, is based in Boonville in Yadkin County.
+- AirCare 2, a twin-engine Airbus H135 helicopter, is based at the Elkin Airport in Surry County.

 These vehicles are located to provide the fastest possible response to calls for critical care transportation.
-AirCare 1 primarily covers south and southwest of Winston-Salem, and AirCare 2 covers northwest North Carolina and southwest Virginia.
-This map shows the flight time from our bases in Lexington and Boonville.
+AirCare 1 primarily covers south and southwest of Winston-Salem, AirCare 2 covers northwest North Carolina and southwest Virginia, and AirCare 3 covers Henry County, Patrick County, Pittsylvania County, Rockingham County and Stokes County.

-AirCare treats patients with a variety of conditions, including trauma, cardiac, stroke and burns.
-We also treat neonatal patients.
+AirCare treats adult and pediatric patients with a variety of conditions, including trauma, cardiac, stroke and burns.

 Wake Forest Baptist is the only Level 1 trauma center in the region and has one of only two burn centers in North Carolina.
 The Level 1 trauma center designation was first received in 1982 and has been renewed since then.
 The designation is awarded to hospitals that demonstrate the highest commitment to caring for critically injured patients.